AlexanderSychev/electron-rpc/README.md

 # Electron RPC

-Remote Procedure Call (RPC) Protocol implementation for Electron Inter-Process Communication (IPC).
+This packages provides implementation of Remote Procedure Call (RPC) Protocol for Electron Inter-Process Communication (IPC) utilities.
 Implementation is isomorphic, RPC Client and RPC Server can be created at Main and at Render processes.

+See project [wiki](https://github.com/AlexanderSychev/electron-rpc/wiki) for details